sirdemark/test/README.md

-# exness
+# test
-It is a test task for Exness.
+It is a test task.
 It uses python-3.9.

 You can setup app by hand.
 Or using Docker.

-docker build . -t exness
+docker build . -t test

-docker run   -p 8000:8000 exness
+docker run   -p 8000:8000 test